-LDS Church Historians say the years leading up to the war were "complex circumstances."
+Historians for the Church of Jesus Christ of Latter-Day Saints say the years leading up to the war were "complex circumstances."
 Whereas a knowing member of the Timpanogos Tribe put it succinctly when I asked if causes of the war were complex, "What choice were we given?
 To walk knee deep in the blood of our people, or give up our sacred land and culture and accept white man's ways... it was a matter of what's right... our honor... survival... why is that so complicated to understand?"

 It's easy to become confused when there are many different Chiefs in these accounts.
 First, we need to understand the word 'Chief" is a Whiteman's term.
 In the Native way there were no 'Chiefs' but there were many leaders, and depending on the situation a person was chosen by the community to lead them accordingly.
 So, there were several leaders of the various Bands of the Timpanogos, but I will use the term 'Chief' since it is established that way.
 The Timpanogos Nation, during and following the Black Hawk War, had three Principal Chiefs who were Wakara, Arapeen, and Tabby during the years 1847 and 1898, and other leaders such as Black Hawk were subordinate to the Principal Chief, Black Hawk was a War Chief.
 I will use the terms 'Principal Chief' when referring to the Nation's leader, and 'War Chief" for those who lead warriors in battle.